Freudenberg Group: Since World War II

-Since a reorganization in 1996, Freudenberg Group has had a decentralized structure; in 2013, it consisted of 16 divisions or areas of business incorporating 430 independent units.
+Since a reorganisation in 1996, Freudenberg Group has had a decentralised structure; in 2013, it consisted of 16 divisions or areas of business incorporating 430 independent units.
 In 2004, Freudenberg Group made an initial entry into the global medical market with the creation of Freudenberg Medical EN.

 The company's original business of leather production continued to shrink in the late 20th century, impacted by reduced demand and rising prices for raw materials.
-By 2001, the leather division was responsible for only 1% of Freudenberg's gross income and its primary customers were American companies, which canceled orders after the September 11 attacks.
+By 2001, the leather division was responsible for only 1% of Freudenberg's gross income and its primary customers were American companies, which cancelled orders after the September 11 attacks.
 In 2002 the company closed its last remaining tannery in Weinheim, marking the effective end of the leather industry in Germany.
 However, today Vileda is a market leader in Europe.
-All German cars contain parts made by another Freudenberg subsidiary, and German-made outdoor clothing contains fibers made by yet another.
+All German cars contain parts made by another Freudenberg subsidiary, and German-made outdoor clothing contains fibres made by yet another.
 Almost all major airports have flooring made by another Freudenberg subsidiary.

 As of 2005, three-quarters of Freudenberg's business was as a supplier to other companies.
 In 2004 Freudenberg had employees in 43 countries.
 By 2011, Freudenberg Group was a 5 billion euro business with more than 32,000 employees, approximately 11,000 in Germany.
 In 2023, it was an 11.9 billion euro business with more than 52,000 employees.

 In 2015, the company sold its telecommunications business and began adding chemical and medical manufacturing products to its portfolio.